netgvarun2012/VirtualTherapist/README.md

 # Setup and Requirements <a id="installation"></a>
-For a list of required linux (debian/ubuntu based) packages see the *packages.txt* or just install them all at once using pip.
+For a list of required linux (debian/ubuntu based) packages see the *packages.txt* or just install them all at once as below:
 ```
 sudo apt-get install $(cat packages.txt)
 ```

-For a list of required python packages see the *requirements.txt* or just install them all at once using pip.
+For a list of required python packages see the *requirements.txt* or just install them all at once using pip:
 ```
 pip install -r requirements.txt
 ```